Confession: There's a lot of pressure in party-blogger-land to do features, to show every last detail…

 To carry the Kensie’s theme into the sweets table, Meagan used a yellow tablecloth and a pink cloth backdrop.

 Each item on the buffet table is marked with an individually personalized buffet card.

 More sweets – I love that something as simple as powdered donuts can be so beautifully presented, just by using cupcake liners and a pretty tray!

 Meagan says, “As a full-time working mother, I am not known for my domesticity at all!
 I knew the biggest challenge for me would be the baking so I had to give it a try.
 The tutorial on How Does She about how to make a layer cake was my guide.
 I took their word for it that despite so many steps, anyone could do it.
 I am the proof!
 I did four layers of lemon cake and added red food coloring to the frosting to achieve the right light pink.
 I received a ton of compliments on the birthday cake, and it really meant a lot to me to make Kensie’s first birthday cake, cupcakes and smash cake (and the lemon squares too).”

 These gorgeous little sugar cookies were made by Sweet Art Sweets.

 Meagan made Kensie’s lemonade stand from a vegetable crate, two yardsticks, wood board and paint, using a tutorial she had found on Made During Nap Time as a guide.

-Stickers and labels (available by special request from my shop) were used to dress up Kensie’s pink lemonade bar and water bottles.
+Stickers and labels were used to dress up Kensie’s pink lemonade bar and water bottles.

 Meagan says, “It was a challenge to find the right water bottles, as I really did not want ribbed water bottles and every company seems to be using them now.
 Heather suggested Archer Farms water from Target.
 They were perfect!”